kubeflow/arena/docs/userguide/10-submit-with-node-toleration.md

-Arena supports submiting a job with tolerating k8s node taints(Currently only support mpi job and tf job).
+Arena supports submiting a job with tolerating k8s nodes with taints(Currently only support mpi job and tf job).

 some usage examples in here.